Study Abroad in Shanghai University’s China Studies Program for 1 or 2 Semesters

 - Foreign Relations of China (5 ECTS) (Syllabus)

 - Social Changes in Contemporary China (5 ECTS) (Syllabus)

-- The Arts of China (5 ECTS) (Syllabus)
+- E-commerce (5 ECTS) – (Syllabus)

 - Chinese Language (5 ECTS) (Syllabus for beginner level; Syllabus for intermediate level)

 A course will be arranged if a minimum of 10 students enrolls.
 This applies to all courses, including the language courses.
 All courses are Bachelor’s level courses.

 All classes will be recorded and you will be able to access them anytime.
 It is still recommended to attend the online classes if you can.